salifou/validation-report/README.md

-This project describes the validation report, an abstract representation of a report entry and various formatting (e.g. JSON, XML, Text etc.)
+This project describes the validation report, an abstract representation of a report entry and various utilities for transforming and manipulating the report.